Life In Cuba: “I Don’t Want Cuba To Change”

 About The Author

-Mari is a Cuban influencer living in Cuba, one of the only in the world at the moment.
+Mari is a Cuban-American influencer living in Cuba, one of the only in the world at the moment.
 She runs her own company called Mari Mundo where she is one of a few female guides that gives educational tours around the island.
 You can book them here.
-Mari is also a huge advocate for Cuba and tourism to the island and how to do it correctly.
+Mari is also a huge advocate for Cuba and tourism to the island.
 To find more information follow her blog and social media below: